allen-liaoo/AIBot/README.md

 - play - Play a song from YouTube.
 - pause - Pause the current playing song.
 - skip - Skip the song.
+- queue - Show the playlist and what's coming next.
 - nowplaying - Get the information of the current playing song.
 - volume - Set the volume of the bot.
 - stop - Stop the player.